 Delta Woods Inc., manufactures wood products for the use in small and medium size offices.
 One of its products is a chair.
 Last month Delta manufactured 4,000 chairs for which company purchased and used 11,000 feet of wood.
 The total cost of 11,000 feet of wood was $37,400.

 According to direct materials price and quantity standards, one chair requires 2.5 feet of wood at a cost of $3.60.

-- Compute the standard cost of wood required to manufacture 4,000 chairs.
-Also compute the difference between actual cost incurred and standard cost.
+- Compute the standard cost of wood needed to manufacture 4,000 chairs.

 (1).
 Standard cost of wood:

 *4,000 chairs × 2.5 feet